jrising/arachne/prompts/emailprog.md

    or ones with lighter quantitative backgrounds.
  - Masters in Environmental Science & Management (ESM)
  - Masters in Environmental Economics (EE Masters)
- - Ph.D. in Environmental Economics
+ - Ph.D. in Environmental Economics: This is the preferred program for prospective students.
  - One of the natural science programs offered my the Marine Science & Policy school: In this case, suggest that the applicant reach out to Xinfeng Liang <xfliang@udel.edu>.